pickleat/portfolio/src/pages/posts/reviewingArrayMapReduceFilter.md

 Short story, he absolutely roasted me.

 I'm so thankful that we did that, because I've honestly never been asked technical questions in an interview like that.
-I just cracked under the pressue.
+I just cracked under the pressure.
 I wasn't that I don't know how to reverse a list.
 I just couldn't remember how to do it on demand.

 So I've been reviewing some foundational JavaScript concepts because it'd be good for me to memorize what they do and how to use them.
 Instead of having to have to look it up each time.
 Yesterday I posted this code snippet in a [tweet](https://twitter.com/pickleat/status/1147156504233033729?s=20) and it seemed to be pretty helpful to folks, so here's a bit more explanation.